appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-mysql.md

 ## Troubleshooting

-If you are experiencing difficulties, you can refer to the [Datasource troubleshooting guide](/help-and-support/troubleshooting-guide/action-errors/datasource-errors) or the [MySQL Errors](/help-and-support/troubleshooting-guide/action-errors/mysql-plugin-errors) page for assistance.
+If you are experiencing difficulties, you can refer to the [Datasource troubleshooting guide](/help-and-support/troubleshooting-guide/action-errors/datasource-errors) or the [MySQL Errors](/help-and-support/troubleshooting-guide/action-errors/mysql-plugin-errors) page, or contact the support team using the chat widget at the bottom right of this page.

-If you need further support, you can reach out on [Discord](https://discord.com/invite/rBTTVJp) or ask questions on the [community forum](https://community.appsmith.com/).